 Foodie Map of Trondheim

 Trondheim is Norway’s 3rd largest city with an increasingly interesting culinary scene.
 A mix of well-established restaurateurs and young, up-and-coming chefs who have gathered valuable experience both at home and abroad.
 In this foodie map, I have gathered all my Trondheim favorites.
 You’ll find coffee shops, bars, high-end restaurants, and more relaxed eateries.
 Navigate the map easily either by scrolling through the list on the right or by clicking the points on the map.
-Places are listed in no particular order.
+Places are listed in a geographical order.

 Fagn is a Nordic restaurant by experienced chef Jonas Andre Nåvik – alumni of three-Michelin-starred restaurant Alinea in Chicago.
 At the old location of Heidi Bjerkan's Credo, he has created a fine-dining restaurant on the first floor, and a more relaxed restaurant and cocktail bar on the second floor.